The Move: 1971–1972: Message from the Country and breakup

-Resurrection and break-up
+1981, 2004–2014, 2016: Group reunions

-A one-off reunion occurred on 28 April 1981, at the Locarno in Birmingham, involving Wood, Bevan, and Kefford.
+A one-off reunion occurred on the 28th of April, 1981, at the Locarno in Birmingham, involving Wood, Bevan and Kefford.
 Several other Birmingham bands of the era also reunited for the event, which was a charity fundraiser.
+The band would not reunite again until 2004, 23 years later.

-In 2004, after the death of Wayne, Bevan formed the Bev Bevan Band—shortly to be renamed 'Bev Bevan's Move' (without any other past members), in order to capitalise on the Move's continuing reputation and belated success.
-Bevan recruited former ELO Part II colleagues guitarist Phil Bates and keyboard player Neil Lockwood, plus bassist Phil Tree, to play a set on tour composed mostly of classics by the Move.
+After Wayne's death in 2004, Bevan formed the Bev Bevan Band—shortly to be renamed 'Bev Bevan's Move' (with no other past members), in order to capitalise on The Move's continuing reputation and belated success.
+Bevan recruited former ELO Part II colleagues guitarist Phil Bates and keyboard player Neil Lockwood, plus bassist Phil Tree, to play a set on tour composed mostly of classics by The Move.
 Wood expressed extreme displeasure at that development.

-Former Move guitarist Burton joined the band on occasion during 2006, and joined permanently in 2007 (Wayne had tried to broker a reunion between Bevan and Burton before his death, and was to be involved with the new band).
+Former Move guitarist Burton joined the band on occasion during 2006 and joined permanently in 2007 (Wayne had tried to broker a reunion between Bevan and Burton before his death and was to be involved with the new band).
 Bates departed in July 2007 to re-join ELO Part II (now renamed the Orchestra) and was replaced with Gordon Healer.
 The Autumn 2007 tour was billed as "the Move featuring Trevor Burton and Bev Bevan".

-In 2014, the band toured as the Move with a lineup consisting of Bevan, Burton, Tree, keyboardist/vocalist Abby Brant, and guitarist/vocalist Tony Kelsey.
-On 2 May 2014, Bev Bevan announced through a Facebook post that the Move had broken up, and that he and Burton would tour separately with groups called "the Bev Bevan Band" and "the Trevor Burton Band".
+In 2014, the band toured as The Move with a lineup consisting of Bevan, Burton, Tree, keyboardist/vocalist Abby Brant and guitarist/vocalist Tony Kelsey.
+On 2 May 2014, Bev Bevan announced through a Facebook post that The Move had broken up and that he and Burton would tour separately with groups called "the Bev Bevan Band" and "the Trevor Burton Band".
 In December 2014 the Bev Bevan Band completed their "Stand Up And Rock" tour, which lasted for almost 50 dates, in conjunction with Bevan's childhood friend Jasper Carrott.
 Guests on the tour included Trevor Burton, Geoff Turton and Joy Strachan-Brain, alongside Bevan, Kelsey, Tree and Brant.

-In 2016 the band announced that they had reformed again, and were due to perform at The Core Theatre in Solihull, West Midlands, with a line-up consisting of Bevan, Burton, Tree, and Kelsey; however, it was later revealed that the band performing would no longer be billed as 'The Move', but as 'Bev Bevan's Zing Band', and would not feature Burton; with the line-up consisting of Bevan, Tree, and Kelsey, along with a returning Abby Brant, and Geoff Turton on lead vocals.
+In 2016 the band announced that they had re-formed and were due to perform at The Core Theatre in Solihull, West Midlands, with a line-up consisting of Bevan, Burton, Tree and Kelsey; however, it was later revealed that the band performing would no longer be billed as 'The Move', but as 'Bev Bevan's Zing Band', and would not feature Burton; with the line-up consisting of Bevan, Tree and Kelsey, along with a returning Abby Brant and Geoff Turton on lead vocals.